Some of this information comes from the biographical

 continued her flight westward.

 Her cross-country voyage was reported in this article from the British journal Flight of July 4, 1929 (p.
 551), just about a month after she visited Tucson.
 There is a photograph in this article of Lady Heath standing next to large saguaro cactuses near Tucson.
-The article also mentions her meeting with Marvel Crosson, female flyer (not a Register pilot) killed in the 1929 Powder Puff Derby.
+The article also mentions her meeting with Marvel Crosson, female flyer (signed the Clover Field Register) killed in the 1929 Powder Puff Derby.
 Her brother, Joe Crosson, is a Register pilot.

 Lady Heath enjoyed a meteoric career in aviation.
 Setting